Lenrion/ColorMeNoisy/README.md

 ![](/results_gifs/texture_diff.gif)

 ## Extensions
-We tried using our algorithm on a still image and running the image through our model over and over again.
-Here are our results:
+We tried using our algorithm on a still image and running the image through our model over and over again to see how a the texture varies.
+We also attempted the extenion idea in the paper for local orientation control (directional textures such as hatching follow a prescribed direction instead of random, but we didn't get it working.
+Here are our results without orientation control:
 ![](/results_gifs/eye.gif)

 ## Credits
 We worked on the main loop of the algorithm together as a group.
 Below is a breakdown of our contributions for other functions and effort

-Lexi: Image pyramid and reconstruction
+Lexi: Image pyramids and reconstruction
 Vivian: Bilinear interpolation used in upsample/desample
 Apoorva: Texture deformation and slides
 Sherry: Patchmatch and results video (in slides)